News | Media | Awards

 April 2022

 In early 2021, the American Meteorological Society (AMS) convened an ad hoc committee whose charge was to present a report to the AMS Council on the most probable historical account of Cleveland Abbe.
-As part of its investigation, the committee interviewed several experts, including Sean, in an effort to better understand Abbe’s contributions to the atmospheric science community as well as to examine parts of his biography that had come into question by several members of the community.
+As part of its investigation, the committee interviewed several experts, including Sean, in an effort to better understand Abbe’s contributions to the atmospheric sciences as well as to examine parts of his biography that had come into question by several members of the community.
 In August 2021, the committee presented its report to the AMS Council, which formally accepted the committee’s report and recommendations at its September 2021 meeting.
-The committee’s report, which was published in the April 2022 issue of the Bulletin of the American Meteorological Society, is available online at: ametsoc.org/abbereport.
+The committee’s report, which was published in the April 2022 issue of the Bulletin of the American Meteorological Society, is available online.

-Upon the committee’s recommendation, AMS has updated the online description of the Cleveland Abbe Award for Distinguished Service to the Atmospheric and Related Sciences with a biography that presents Abbe’s life story and achievements in an appropriate context based on the historical record.
+Upon the committee’s recommendation, AMS updated the online description of the Cleveland Abbe Award for Distinguished Service to the Atmospheric and Related Sciences with a biography that presents Abbe’s life story and achievements in an appropriate context based on the historical record.

 Monthly Weather Review at 150 Years: Its History, Impact, and Legacy